nnhphong/simple-shell/README.md

 # simple-shell
-Simulates UNIX shell that interprets a small subset of shell commands, including echo, file redirection, fork-exec a program and grouping.
+Simulates UNIX shell using C code that interprets a small subset of shell commands, including echo, file redirection, fork-exec a program and grouping.